Yanina-Kutovaya/RecSys-retail/docs/6_model_serving.rst

 The validated model is deployed to a target environment to serve predictions.
 This deployment is a microservice with a REST API to serve online predictions.
+Every 100 predictions are saved in Yandex Object Storage, recsys-retail-model-output bucket for futher monitoring of model quality.

 REST API for the model on python could be found here: